bisohns/search-engine-parser/README.md

 You are very welcome to modify and use them in your own projects.

 Please keep a link to the [original repository](https://github.com/bisoncorps/search-engine-parser).
-If you have made a fork with substantial modifications that you feel may be useful, then please [open a new issue on GitHub](https://github.com/bisoncorps/search-engine-parser/issues) with a link and short description.
+If you have made a fork with substantial modifications that you feel may be useful, then please [open a new issue on GitHub](https://github.com/bisoncorps/search-engine-parser/issues) with a link and short description and then make a pull request.

 ## License (MIT)